simonrichard-dev/holbertonschool-shell/io_redirections_and_filters/README.md

 16-whatnext : Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 17-hidethisword : display all the lines in the file /etc/passwd that do not contain the pattern \“bin\”.
 18-letteronly : display all lines of the file /etc/ssh/sshd_config starting with a letter.
+19-AZ : replace all characters A and c from input to Z and e respectively.